cisco-open/terraform-provider-meraki/docs/resources/networks_sensor_alerts_profiles.md

       }
     }
   }]
-  name       = "My Sensor Alert Profile" network_id = "string"
+  includesensor_url = true
-  recipients = {
+  message           = "Check with Miles on what to do." name              = "My Sensor Alert Profile" network_id        = "string" recipients = {

     emails          = ["miles@meraki.com"]